- The Club

 - Swap Shop

-The course contents follow the Radio Amateurs of Canada (RAC) Study Guide (Seventh Edition).
-It includes 50 hours of instruction, including both classroom and hands-on sessions.
+The course contents follow the Radio Amateurs of Canada (RAC) Study Guide (9th.
+Edition).
+It includes 66.5 hours of instruction, including both classroom and hands-on sessions.
 This comprehensive course has resulted in successful completion of the entry-level qualifying exam for most class members, including a mix of male and female; those with and without a previous technical background; and ages from 12 to over 70 years of age.
 We believe that this is the best way to start your career in amateur radio.
-Since the first meeting on Thursday, September 22 will be an introduction to ham radio, I urge anyone who thinks they may be interested in becoming a ham to attend that evening.
+Since the first meeting on Thursday, September 22nd will be an introduction to ham radio, I urge anyone who thinks they may be interested in becoming a ham to attend that evening.
 You will have an opportunity to hear about the many exciting dimensions of our hobby and to obtain detailed information about the course.
-Note that the first intensive Saturday training session will take place on September 24th from 10:00 am - 3:30 pm.
-It will be very important not to miss this critical session.

 The course venue will be the Halifax Amateur Radio Club's new facilities at the St. Andrew's Community Centre at 6955 Bayer's Road, just west of Romans Avenue.
 You can approach the location by driving down Bayer's Road from the top of the Halifax Shopping Centre.
 Once you pass Romans Avenue, turn right almost immediately.
 The building is set back from the road.
 You may also reach us by driving down Romans from Mumford Road (lower end of the Halifax Shopping Centre) and turning left on to Bayer's Road at the stoplights.
 You then make a right hand turn into the St. Andrew's Centre driveway almost immediately.